Discounted cash flow analysis in real estate

 Finding the right general risk premium is more difficult for the appraiser.
 Appraisers estimate this premium using one of four basic ways.

-- The first stage is to compile a list of publicly traded firms similar enough to the one being appraised to be called comparable, or comparable if you're lucky.
+- The first stage is to compile a list of publicly traded firms similar enough to the one being appraised to be called comparable.

 - The second stage is to calculate price-to-cash-flow ratios for similar publicly traded companies.

 - The third step is to invert the price/cash flow ratio.
 A capitalisation rate is the same as a cash flow/price ratio.
-(Note that price = cashflow/cap rate and cap rate= cashflow/price are the same.)
 Growth is the distinction between a capitalisation rate and a discount rate.
 The formula is as follows: cap rate + growth = discount rate.

 - The fourth step is to calculate the growth using similar publicly traded companies.
 It's important to note that the growth rate mentioned here is the expected long-term growth rate (rather than experienced).
 The growth rate is added to the cash flow/price ratio as the final step in calculating the discount rate.